 Can you mow wet grass?
 Sometimes it’s unavoidable.
 You might prefer to mow first thing in the morning, but this usually means that the grass will still be damp from morning dew.
 You work fulltime so the only chance you really get for lawn maintenance is on the weekend.
 This significantly increases the likelihood that you’re going to have to mow the day after it has rained (just because you have fewer days – although we aren’t convinced that there isn’t a statistical likelihood of rain whenever you’re off work).

 Wet grass simply doesn’t cut as well as dry grass, which means you’re more likely to cause damage.
 Some of the cuttings will stick to the machine, whilst others will clump up on the lawn itself, blocking out light which could kill the grass beneath.

-We know it’s not always possible to wait for completely dry weather, but if you can you will find your grass is much healthier, as well as easier to cut.
+We know it’s often unavoidable to cut the grass when wet, but if you can you will find your grass is much healthier, as well as easier to cut.

 Ok, so while this might not strictly be a mower related problem, but it’s a lawn care problem which is well worth mentioning.